talkable/talkable-docs/source/android_sdk/advanced.rst

 --------------------

 By default sharing via Facebook is disabled.
-You can enable it by setting up your project with the Facebook SDK: `Getting Started Android SDK`_
+You can enable it by setting up your project with the Facebook SDK: `Android - Getting Started`_

 Overriding default behaviour
 ----------------------------